 Germaine is a wife and mother of four children.
 Together they all worked and volunteered for The Edge Community Church for over 8 years in various positions and ministries.
 Her greatest gifts are serving and helping anyone who needs it, along with planning and organizing anything and everyone.

-Terry Hatchell, Case Manager
+Terry Hatchell, Program Director

 Pastor Mike Wurz

 Solano Dream Center is led by Bay Area native, Michael Wurz.
 For over 10 years, Mike has helped this community through homeless outreach, community support, and partnerships with the City of Fairfield, City of Suisun and the City of Vallejo.